Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Introduction

 \subsection{Contribution}

-To solve the aforementioned problems, the proposed method decomposes the target task into local tasks and meta-learns an intermediate representation that can be quickly adapted to each block.
+To solve the problems mentioned above, we proposed to decompose the global analysis into \textit{local analysis} (whole study area into blocks, single task into multitasks), and meta-learns an intermediate representation that can be few-shot adapted to each task.
 The proposed pipeline contains unsupervised pretraining, scene segmentation and meta-task sampling, intermediate model meta-training, and few-shot adaption.
-Specifically, we first execute unsupervised pretraining with unlabeled samples to initialize the base model for subsequent meta-learning, with good properties, for example, noise proof, disentangling correlated input features, stable to variations in training configuration, improving transferability of the base model, and embedding a more discriminative metric space.
-Then, to recast the \textit{global analysis} and model respectively the landslide-inducing environment, we utilized a modified simple linear iterative clustering (SLIC) \citep{achanta2012slic} to effectively segment the large-scale scenario into \textit{superpixels} for block-wise analysis.
-Finally, for the validity of applying meta-learner to solve the few-shot learning problem \citep{sung2018learning}, we meta-learn an intermediate model so that local tasks in unseen area could be quickly adapted with very few samples.
-The intuition behind the proposed method is that there exists a more general representation that is better suited for landslide susceptibility few-shot adaption.
+Specifically, we first execute unsupervised pretraining with unlabeled samples to initialize the base model for subsequent meta-learning, with good properties, such as noise proof, disentangling correlated input features, stability to variations in training configuration, improving transferability of the base model, and embedding a more discriminative metric space.
+Then, to recast the \textit{global analysis} and the model, we utilized a modified simple linear iterative clustering (SLIC) \citep{achanta2012slic} to effectively segment the large-scale scenario into \textit{superpixels} for block-wise analysis.
+Finally, for the validity of applying meta-learner to solve the few-shot learning problem \citep{sung2018learning}, we meta-learn an intermediate model so that local tasks in unseen areas could be quickly adapted.
+Meta-learning, as well as learning to learn, means learning concepts that can better or faster guide the model to learn desired representations.
+The intuition is that a more general representation is better suited for landslide susceptibility few-shot adaption.

-In summary, the main contributions of this study are as follows: (1) We propose a block-wise LSM approach to raise the veracity of the model in complex circumstances; and (2) we propose to meta-learn an intermediate representation that can be used for fast adaption to unseen tasks with very few samples and gradient descent updates.
+The main contributions are listed as follows: (1) We propose a block-wise LSM approach to raise the veracity for modeling different parts of a scenario; and (2) more crucial is that we propose to meta-learn an intermediate representation that can be quickly adapted to unseen tasks with very few samples and gradient descent updates.
 It is feasible and efficient for large-scale LSM tasks where landslide records are limited.
-The remainder of this paper is organized as follows.
-In Section \ref{s:related works}, related works are reviewed.
+The remainder of this paper is organized as follows: In Section \ref{s:related works}, related works are reviewed.
 In Section \ref{s:study areas and datasets}, the study area and dataset are introduced, while Section \ref{s:proposed method} presents the proposed method.
-Experimental evaluations and discussions are presented in Section \ref{s:experiments and analysis}, and section \ref{s:conclusion} concludes the paper.
+Results and discussions are presented in Section \ref{s:experiments and analysis}, and section \ref{s:conclusion} concludes the paper.